dylanrylee/dylanrylee/README.md

 # 👋 Hi, I'm Dylan!

-I'm a Computer Science student at the University of Calgary with a strong interest in Machine Learning and Data Science, which aligns with my current work.
-I'm also passionate about Software Engineering—designing scalable systems, developing clean APIs, and building full-stack applications.
-Lately, I've been exploring Cybersecurity as well, aiming to understand how to build systems that are not only powerful but also secure.
+I'm a Computer Science student @ University of Calgary with heavy interest in Machine Learning and Data Science, which aligns with my current work.
+I'm also passionate about Software Engineering, where I can design scalable systems, develop clean APIs, and build useful full-stack applications that solve real world problems.
+I have also been exploring Cybersecurity because I aim to understand how to build systems that are not only powerful, but also safe and secure.

 ---